goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :clap: Doing It Right Example: We can stay within the test, each test acts on its own set of data
+### :clap: Przykład robienia tego dobrze: We can stay within the test, each test acts on its own set of data

 ```javascript
 it("When updating site name, get successful confirmation", async () => {